And greetings once again, music lovers and thrill seekers.

 This is what Obama says of his speech tomorrow night.

-I'm much more concerned with communicating how I intend to help middle class families live their lives.
+I'm much more concerned with communicating how I intend to help middle-class families live their lives.

-Now, uh, Senator Obama, we in the United States are adults, and we do not need the likes of you or any president or any politician telling us how to rid our lives.
+Now, Senator Obama, we in the United States are adults, and we do not need the likes of you or any president or any politician telling us how to rid our lives.

-We do not want you to tell us how to live our lives, but you see, he says that he's very proud of this.
+We do not want you to tell us how to live our lives.

-He's very he thinks this is what a lot of voters want to hear.
+He thinks this is what a lot of voters want to hear.

 And of certain people, you know, certain Democrats, they do want the government to live their life for them, so to make it as less painful, they think, as it can be.